 Unlike many of those he served with, George Hackney lived to be eighty years old.
 He kept his personal collection of photos until his death, after which point they were donated to the Ulster Museum in 1977.
 It was there that the photos sat idly in an archive, that is until a couple years ago when the curator showed them to a filmmaker.

-Now, two years later BBC One Northern Ireland is producing and airing a documentary tilted “The Man Who Shot the Great War” based on the found WWI photos and the man who captured the poignant and unique shots.
+Now, two years later BBC One Northern Ireland is producing and airing a documentary titled “The Man Who Shot the Great War” based on the found WWI photos and the man who captured the poignant and unique shots.

 Director Brian Henry Martin states that it took a series of lucky coincidences to unlock this treasure of images depicting life and death on the battlefield.